-Marie Lu Dropped Some Big Hints About Her Batman YA Novel In Her Reddit AMA
+Marie Lu Dropped Some BIG Hints About What's Next

 The big name on every YA lover's lips this year has got to be Marie Lu.
 She's the author of the popular Legend and The Young Elites trilogies, and she's got not one but two huge projects on the way: a duology starting with her upcoming book Warcross , and a massively exciting YA adaptation of Batman.
 In Marie Lu's Reddit AMA last week, she was inundated with excited fans hoping to hear more about what's coming next — and boy, did she deliver.